satriafii/satriafii.my.id/content/post/the-curious-incident-of-the-dog-in-the-night.md

 ---
-title: "the curious incident of the dog in the night"
+title: "[ID] the curious incident of the dog in the night"
 date: 2023-08-13T11:21:19+07:00
 summary: "Satu lagi buku tentang seseorang yang tidak bisa merasakan emosi."
 tags: ["buku", "reading journal", "no emotion"]